 The study cites four areas that, if modified, would provide flooding protection up to a tide elevation of approximately 5 feet.
 Improvements include creating a drainage divide along Shore Drive just west of the Lesner Bridge to redirect flows at Crab Creek; creating a drainage divide along Shore Drive at the western end of Ocean Park Neighborhood, redirecting flows at Marlin Bay East and rerouting flows from the Powhatan pump station located on the north side of Shore Drive to the Winston Place pump station located on the south side of Shore Drive.

 A public meeting regarding proposed drainage improvements south of Shore Drive was held on February 23, 2012.
-The presentation for that meeting follows:
+In

-Construction of storm drains, to redirect stormwater from the intersection of Dupont Circle and Dinwiddie Road to the Winston Place pump station, was completed in June, 2014.
+stormwater from the intersection of Dupont Circle and Dinwiddie Road to the

 The following documents are associated with this study: